Fri, Apr 03, 2026

 “Banning PFAS without identifying safe substitutes could cripple emerging sectors,” said the industry source, but conceded that “ignoring them will cause cumulative pollution that lasts for generations.”

 An IIT Madras strategy report to the Environment Ministry in 2022 called for high-quality toxicological studies in Indian populations and the creation of a national PFAS inventory.
-It called for monitoring at “sites that use PFAS-containing products”—a list that will soon include chip-fabrication zones.
+It called for monitoring at “sites that use PFAS-containing products” — a list that will soon include chip-fabrication zones.

+If India’s semiconductor push proceeds without such safeguards, the country risks repeating a pattern seen in other industries: rapid industrialisation followed by costly clean-ups.
 Once released, these compounds travel through air and water and persist indefinitely.
-For a nation seeking to be a semiconductor hub, the challenge is to maintain competitiveness while building environmental governance that matches world standards.
+For a nation seeking to be a semiconductor hub, the challenge is to maintain competitiveness while building environmental governance that matches global best practice.

 The “forever chemicals” in India’s cleanrooms could otherwise leave a legacy that outlasts every microchip they help produce.